Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 ### Using the Playbooks

-In order to use the playbooks, you will need to have configured an Ansible control node.
-Assuming such a control node has been provisioned, SSH into the control node and follow the steps below:
+In order to use the playbooks you will need to have configured an Ansible control node.
+Assuming a control node has been provisioned, SSH into the control node and follow the steps below: